-This course presents each student with the opportunity to reflect upon and draw together all of the disciplines and broad themes they have explored in the context of the Applied Arts and Sciences major.
+This course presents each student with the opportunity to reflect upon and draw together all of the disciplines and broad themes they have explored in the context of the Applied Arts & Sciences major.
 Students are expected to choose one or more interdisciplinary themes based broadly on the Science and Technology of Consciousness to present a research paper, portfolio of creative work, or service project that integrates and showcases the coursework they have had and displays their best thinking near the point of graduation.
 They work closely with their faculty advisor to choose, draft or design, and re-write or re-design their paper or project in a one-month, full-time effort.
 Students who complete a portfolio or service project also write a reflective paper on their work, and all students present an oral presentation at the conclusion of their work.

-As AAS400, this course presents each student with the opportunity to draw together all of the disciplines and broad themes they have explored in the context of the Applied Arts and Sciences major.
+As AAS400, this course presents each student with the opportunity to draw together all of the disciplines and broad themes they have explored in the context of the Applied Arts & Sciences major.
 As in AAS400, they work closely with their faculty advisor to choose, draft or design, and re-write or re-design their paper or project, but over two, rather than one month, of full-time study.
 This course is given in two separate blocks (A and B) and culminates in a paper and oral presentation.

 AAS 100 Creating a Daily Routine for Maximum Growth